 Efforts taken to approach the two girls and their parents were futile as they feared penal action for having solemnised the marriage of minor girls.
-When contacted, the school Headmistress Nirmala admitted that she had denied admission to the girls in Class XI.
+When contacted, the school Headmistress Nirmala admitted that she had denied admission to them in Class XI.
 Though the students had studied up to Class X in the same school, admission to Class XI was not automatic.

 Asked if there were any married girls studying in the school, the Headmistress said there were cases in the past but no such girl was studying in the school at present.
+When questioned further, she said that she had denied admission to two such girls in Class XI this year.